Doubly Robust Proximal Synthetic Controls: Weighted and doubly robust identification of ATT

-The method reviewed above can be viewed as based directly on a model for the target's outcome process, similar to G-computation under unconfoundedness \citep{Robins1986}, as well as to proximal G-computation \citep{Tchetgen2020}.
-Now we introduce our first novel synthetic control method, which is based on weighting, and is thus similar to inverse probability weighting under unconfoundedness \citep{Robins1994} and proximal inverse probability weighting \citep[Theorem~2.2 in][]{Cui2020}.
+The method reviewed above is solely based on the treated unit's outcome process model, similar to G-computation under unconfoundedness \citep{Robins1986} and proximal G-computation \citep{Tchetgen2020}.
+Now we introduce our first novel SC method, which is based on weighting and similar to inverse probability weighting under unconfoundedness \citep{Robins1994} and proximal inverse probability weighting \citep{Cui2020}.

-To illustrate the idea, for the moment, suppose that the observations are independent across time, and identically distributed.
-Then, the target estimand $\cexpect[Y_{t_+}(1)-Y_{t_+}(0)]$ corresponds to an average treatment effect among the treated (ATT), for which there are several identification formulas \cite[see, e.g., ][]{Hahn1998,Imbens2004,Chen2008}.
-This includes those based on outcome regression and weighting.
-Therefore, it is conceptually conceivable that one may identify $\cexpect[Y_{t_+}(1)-Y_{t_+}(0)]$ in a synthetic control setting via weighting.
-To avoid the issue that propensity scores are undefined in SC settings, we use the concept of covariate shift \citep[see, e.g., ][]{quinonero2009dataset} and likelihood ratio weighting, instead of propensity scores.
-The method based on weighting turns out to require different conditions from the one based on outcome regression described in Section~\ref{sec: identify ATT outcome}.
-We present these conditions below.
+To illustrate the idea, for the moment, suppose that the observations are i.i.d. across time.
+Then, the estimand $\phi^*(t_+)=\cexpect \{ Y_{t_+}(1)-Y_{t_+}(0) \}$ corresponds to an average treatment effect on the treated, for which several identification formulas exist \cite[e.g., ][]{Hahn1998,Imbens2004,Chen2008}, including those based on outcome regression and weighting.
+Therefore, one may identify $\cexpect \{ Y_{t_+}(1)-Y_{t_+}(0) \}$ in a SC setting via weighting.
+To avoid the issue that propensity scores are undefined conditional on the design, we use the concept of covariate shift \citep[e.g., ][]{quinonero2009dataset} and likelihood ratio weighting.
+We next describe our needed causal conditions to identify the ATT via weighting for panel data.

-The first condition states the stationarity of the conditional distributions of the counterfactual outcomes $Y_t(0)$ without treatment and of the proxy $W_t$, given the confounder $U_t$.

-\begin{conditioncausal} The conditional distribution $(Y_t(0),W_t) \mid U_t$ is identical for all $t$. \end{conditioncausal} Intuitively, this condition is similar to assuming only a covariate shift in the unobserved confounder $U_t$ (as opposed to a general distribution shift), and states that $U_t$ contains all confounding.
-The invariance of the conditional distribution of $W_t$ given $U_t$ also rules out a causal effect of the treatment on the proxies $W_t$, analogously to the exclusion restriction property of negative control outcomes \citep{Lipsitch2010,Miao2018}.
+\begin{condition} The joint conditional distribution of the counterfactual outcome $Y_t(0)$ and proxy $W_t$ given $U_t$ is identical for all time points $t$. \end{condition} Intuitively, this condition states that once the process $U_t$ is generated, $(Y_t(0),W_t)$ are then generated in the same way for all $t$.
+The invariance of the conditional distribution of $W_t$ given $U_t$ rules out a causal effect of the treatment on the proxies $W_t$, analogously to the exclusion restriction property of negative control outcomes \citep{Lipsitch2010,Miao2018}.